Online Nurse Midwifery Programs

 Online Midwifery Programs could help busy nurses work towards certified nurse midwife (CNM) credentials.
-Certified Nurse Midwife programs with the distance option often enable individuals to take midwifery didactic courses through computer technology and clinical practicums in one’s home community.
-Accredited online CNM programs also typically require students to make one or more visits to campus to attend in-person lectures, discussions, and or interact with classmates and faculty.
+Certified Nurse Midwife programs online often enable individuals to take midwifery didactic courses through computer technology and clinical practicums in ones home community.
+Accredited CNM programs online also typically require students to make one or more visits to campus to attend in-person lectures, discussions, and or interact with classmates and faculty.

 DID YOU KNOW?

 The most common degree types awarded to students graduating in Nurse Midwife are Master's Degree; Post-Master's Certificate; and Professional Doctorate.i

 Certified Midwife Pathway to the MS in Midwifery Programs

 Individuals who are certified midwives at the Bachelor's level might pursue a different type of Master's degree program simply because their needs are different than registered nurses.
 Certified midwives may need to take foundational nursing courses before they move onto a Master of Science in Midwifery program.